International Students

 How is my level of English tested before and after IELP?

-It is tested with the EFSET Plus English test in person at College of the Canyons before your first session.
-You are then retested during the last week of the session to evaluate your English comprehension.
+It is tested with the EFSET Plus English test in person at College of the Canyons before your first IELP session.
+You will retest during the last week of the IELP session to evaluate your English comprehension.

 Can I only enroll in IELP Writing or IELP Speaking?